jeremysmai/JDsMacBundle/README.md

 Fresh System?
 Need apps quick?
 Bam.
 (Requirements: Mac OS X 10.10) - some linux too!

-## TermRun
+## Some Fixes
-I recommend running these commands before doing any installation below.
+The commands below will fix some common issues you might run into when trying to install apps listed below.

 ***This allows you to see hidden files on within the GUI*** *Paste the code below in terminal or type it out yourself :)*